 - FRIDA commits to expanding its models of support while examining its own capacity to ensure those models are sustainable.

 - FRIDA will be a space for brave dreaming about what is possible.
 We will explore different approaches to participatory practices, with the recognition that they might not always work.
 We stay accountable for the mistakes that uncover new learnings and approaches, as well as for repairing those mistakes.

 What we hope to manifest through a participatory grantmaking practice

-FRIDA’s grantmaking model with a young feminist-led participatory decision-making process holds the intention to support and grow the collective power and leadership of young feminist organizers to make decisions about the politics of distribution of funding available, resource each other’s activism, sustainability, and resilience, learn and exchange knowledge, build connections and witness their work as part of broader feminist movements.
-Through this process, young feminists make and guide the decisions about what feminist strategies should be prioritized in their context and also inform the criteria, methodology, and principles of the grantmaking model.
-At the same time, the participatory grantmaking process is an important learning mechanism for FRIDA that directs other aspects of our work2Resource Mobilization Policy, Strategic Plan, MEL Framework, Conflict of Interest Policy, Safeguarding Policy etc. and aligns our strategies with young feminist movement priorities.
+The intention of FRIDA's grantmaking model is to support and grow the collective power and leadership of young feminist organizers to make decisions about the politics of funding distribution, to resource each other's activism, sustainability and resilience, to learn and exchange knowledge and to build connections and witness their work as part of broader feminist movements.
+Through this process, young feminists make and guide decisions about what feminist strategies should be prioritized in their contexts and customize the criteria, methodology, and principles of the grantmaking model.
+At the same time, the participatory grantmaking process is an important learning mechanism for FRIDA that directs other aspects of our work and aligns our strategies with young feminist movement priorities.

 What we hope to challenge and change with a participatory worldview